Mathieu-Marthe/mathieu-marthe/README.md

 - 👋 Hi, I’m Mathieu

-- 👀 I’m a Professional IT specialist with 10 years experience overseeing operations, leading projects and managing stakeholder relationships in complex organizations.
+- 👀 I’m a IT Specialist with 10 years experience overseeing operations, leading projects and managing stakeholder relationships in complex organizations.

 - 🌱 I’m skilled at solving complex problems through analysis, collaboration, and attention to detail.